 I’ve previously published a list of people the Bible doesn’t say you can’t have sex with.
 Since it’s possible to have marriage without sex and vice versa, I’m now also making a separate list of some of the people the Bible doesn’t say you can’t marry.

-As before, it’s important to keep in mind that by including something on this list, I am not necessarily saying it should be forbidden, nor am I necessarily saying it should not be forbidden.
+As before, please keep in mind that by including something on this list, I am not necessarily saying it should be forbidden, nor am I necessarily saying it should not be forbidden.
 I am including both acceptable matches and unacceptable matches in this list.

 As far as I can tell, there are no rules in the Bible against marrying…